University of California, Riverside: Athletics

 Non-varsity student sports clubs that compete with other area universities include the Rugby Football Club, established in 2006, which plays in the Southern California Rugby Football Union.
 The karate program is provided through the UC Riverside Recreation Center's Leisure Line classes.
 The classes are provided by top-of-the-line USA Shotokan karate team coaches from the American JKA Karate Association, an association that has been in the city for over 40 years.
 It is one of the largest collegiate programs in the United States, that take competitors to local, national and international competitions.
-UCR also has a Boxing club that competes in the USIBA College National Championships and trains at a local gym named the Raincross Boxing Academy A Men's and Women's Club Soccer team also competes in the West Coast Soccer Association.
+A Men's and Women's Club Soccer team also competes in the West Coast Soccer Association.

+UCR also has a boxing club called Highlander Gloves, which competes in the USIBA College National Championships.
+Highlander Gloves trains at a local gym named the Raincross Boxing Academy that was founded by a member of Highlander Gloves.
+UCR's Highlander Gloves has produced numerous national champions and consistently ranks within the top five schools in the USIBA National Championships.
+The club was founded by UC Riverside student Celia Miranda in partnership with Det.
+Mario Dorado of the Riverside Police Foundation to create a free non-profit program that provides tutoring and mentorship to at-risk students in the Riverside area.
+This program operates independently of the university, as the gym is located off-campus.
+Raincross Boxing academy has notably been the home for numerous notable fighters including World title challengers Josesito López, Chris Arreola and Ricardo Rafael Sandoval.

-In 1954, UCR's founding class adopted the name "Highlanders", reflecting the campus' high altitude.
+In 1954, UCR's founding class adopted the name "Highlanders", reflecting the campus's high altitude.
 After the student body passed a referendum to move to Division I competition in 1998, the bear mascot, formerly called "Scotty", was professionally redesigned to look more ferocious.
 The new mascot featured a half-blue face in homage to William Wallace, the subject of the movie Braveheart.
 In line with the Scottish motif, UCR assembles a bagpipe band made up of students and staff who play at graduation and other campus events.
 The blue and gold tartan worn by the pipe band and the mascot is a registered trademark of the University of California.
 For the women's basketball team's first appearance at the NCAA Tournament in 2006, UCR sent 22 members of the pipe band to play at halftime.